baeolophus/TAGS_shiny_version/README.md

 Geolocator data is cleaned visually and manually with this tool.
 A map is created in step 6 to allow you to check whether points are appearing where expected relative to your animal release point.
 Citations explaining the GeoLight location calculation methods are available at https://github.com/slisovski/GeoLight .
 You can compare your table and map to the screenshots in the sample .lig file from "Example Use" to determine basic functionality.

 # Community guidelines
+**Claire is currently seeking someone to take over managing the project, so please reach out to her and Eli if you are interested in a stronger role in expanding TAGS.**

 To contribute to TAGS, please create a fork, demonstrate that your changes do not cause unexpected issues in other functionality, then make a pull request on GitHub.
-Claire is currently seeking someone to take over managing the project, so please reach out to her and Eli if you are interested in a stronger role in expanding TAGS.

-To report problems, please create an issue in this repository.

-For questions, please contact <a href="https://libraries.ou.edu/users/claire-curry">Claire M. Curry</a>  or <a href="http://thebridgelab.oucreate.com/peeps/">Eli S. Bridge</a>.
+To report problems or request a new feature, please create an issue in this repository.
+For other questions, please contact <a href="https://libraries.ou.edu/users/claire-curry">Claire M. Curry</a>  or <a href="http://thebridgelab.oucreate.com/peeps/">Eli S. Bridge</a>.

 # Datasets cited
 Cooper NW, Hallworth MT, Marra PP (2017a) Light-level geolocation reveals wintering distribution, migration routes, and primary stopover locations of an endangered long-distance migratory songbird.
 Journal of Avian Biology. doi:10.1111/jav.01096